What is a Split HVAC System? Your Guide To Split AC Units

 An HVAC split system is a heating and cooling solution that divides components into two separate units: one located inside the home and one outdoors.
 Connected by refrigerant lines (copper tubing), this design allows for quiet operation and high energy efficiency compared to packaged units.

 How does air conditioning work in this setup?
-In a traditional split system HVAC configuration, the outdoor unit houses the compressor and condenser, while the indoor unit contains the evaporator coil and air handler.
+In a traditional split system HVAC configuration, the outdoor condenser unit houses the compressor, while the indoor unit contains the evaporator coil or air handler.
 This separation is what distinguishes it from HVAC packaged units, where all components are contained in a single outdoor cabinet.

 Whether you need a split air conditioner for cooling or a heat pump for year-round climate control, Carrier split systems offer innovative solutions tailored to your home’s unique needs.